dzhjose/stack-docker-laravel9/README.md

-# DOCKR STACK LARAVEL 9
+# DOCKER STACK LARAVEL 9

 A basic configuration to use laravel 9 with docker, php 8, nginx and postgres.